Meru District, Arusha: Geography

-Meru District has a total size of 1,268.2 square kilometers, with forest reserves covering around 13% (163.7 kms2).
-An area of approximately 813.5 kms2 (64.1%) is used for agricultural activities, 37.05kms2 (3%) for grazing, 15kms2 (0.001%) for pasture/fodder, 203.7kms2 (16%) for is Arusha National Park, 5.7kms2 (0.4%) for water bodies, and the remaining area of 44.39kms2 (3.6%) is settlement and unspecified land.
+Meru District has a total size of 1,268.2 square kilometers, with forest reserves covering around 13% (163.7 km2).
+An area of approximately 813.5 km2 (64.1%) is used for agricultural activities, 37.05 km2 (3%) for grazing, 15 km2 (0.001%) for pasture/fodder, 203.7 km2 (16%) is in Arusha National Park, 5.7 km2 (0.4%) is water bodies, and the remaining area of 44.39 km2 (3.6%) is settlement and unspecified land.

 Climate

-The major climate in Meru Distirct is tropical-savanna, with distinct rainy and dry seasons.
+The major climate in Meru District is tropical savanna, with distinct rainy and dry seasons.
 The average annual rainfall is 500 mm to 1200 mm, and it usually rains between mid-October and December, February, and May.

 The distribution of these rains is completely improper for agricultural and livestock rearing activities in the District.
 Meru district's soil is relatively fertile due to its volcanic origins.

 They are well-drained dark sandy loams with good moisture retention.
 However, soil erosion occurs in agro-pastoral areas, particularly in King'ori Ward of eastern Meru District.

-The district has bimodal rainfall, with short rains (Vuli) falling from November to January and long rains (Masika) falling from March to June, resulting in two agricultural seasons with annual rainfall ranging between 500m - 1200 mm and average temperatures of about 25 °C (January - February) and 22 °C (March - June) (June –August).
+The district has bimodal rainfall, with short rains (Vuli) falling from November to January and long rains (Masika) falling from March to June, resulting in two agricultural seasons with annual rainfall ranging between 500 and 1200 mm and average temperatures of about 25 °C (January–February) and 22 °C (March–August).
 The district features 11 perennial rivers and 143 springs, some of which serve as irrigation, residential, and cattle water sources.